-Enter the overload current and the feeder load current into the calculator to determine the overcurrent relay setting.
+Enter the relay pickup (trip) current and the feeder load current into the calculator to determine the relay pickup setting as a percentage of the feeder load current.

 Over Current Relay Setting Formula

-• Where RS is the current relay setting (%)
+• Where RS is the relay pickup setting (as % of feeder load current)

 • FLC is the feeder load current (amps)

-To calculate the over current relay setting, divide the overcurrent by the feeder load current, then multiply by 100.
+To calculate this pickup setting percentage, divide the relay pickup (trip) current by the feeder load current, then multiply by 100.

 What is an Over Current Relay Setting?